joannajurczuk94/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+The output will be an error because function f1 contains local variable so i can only be used within the function except of return function

 ## Question 3